Sparkly-Sparks/Fusion-Enhancements/README.md

 - Modded enhancements will replace all vanilla enhancements as they cannot coexist.
 - Trying to add a vanilla enhancement onto a modded enhanced card will cause the modded enhancement to be replaced by the vanilla one.
 # To do list for upcoming updates
-- Add new art for the enhancement tarot cards.
+- Add compatibility for the card sleeves mod.
-- Add a custom, enhancement themed deck.
 # Feedback
 If you have anything to say about your experience, you may do so in the discord post [here](https://discord.com/channels/1116389027176787968/1541912473312174192).